JerryStormrage/cskz-cfg/README.md

   The HUD was developed by zer0k, and each player customizes their own configuration.
 This project includes my personal HUD preferences, which you can adjust and export to suit your needs.
 Settings are normally saved through an API, but may occasionally fail to load correctly.
 I therefore keep an exported copy in the cfg to restore my setup without having to adjust everything manually each time.

 - Checkpoint and teleport commands require server plugins.
 Assist availability depends on the game version and server rules.
 Some servers may prohibit these binds; read and follow the rules of each server before using them.
 Users are solely responsible for bans resulting from violations of server rules.
 Some bind features may also stop working after Valve updates the game, and this project does not guarantee that they will remain functional or reliable over time.

+- **Required CS2 launch option: before executing these configs on a KZ server or switching modes with P, right-click Counter-Strike 2 in your Steam Library → Properties → General → Launch Options, add `-disable_workshop_command_filtering`, and restart the game.** Preserve existing options and separate them with a space.
+This disables Workshop map command filtering; enter it in Launch Options, not in the console or a cfg file.
+See the [CS2KZ guide](https://cs2kz.org/servers).

+- **In CS2, this cfg binds KZ actions directly to keys instead of using the default Z/X/C radio menu shortcuts.** Keys 1–7 perform checkpoint, teleport, previous checkpoint, next checkpoint, undo, pause, and restart.
+X and C are rebound to paint and clear decals.
+These binds provide direct access to common menu actions; they do not create a replacement radio menu.

+- The **Zed meme voice** binding on Z is an optional addition of mine and may not work on other servers.
+To remove it, delete the two aliases (`+kz_radio` and `-kz_radio`) and `bind z +kz_radio` under the Zed meme voice comment in `cs2kzgreen.cfg`.
+If you have already loaded the config, also run `unbind z` once in the console, or rebind Z to your preferred action; deleting lines from the file does not clear an existing in-game binding.

 ### CS:GO Legacy